Hardness of RNA Folding Problem with Four Symbols: From Cliques to RNA Folding

-\begin{lemma} For any RNA folding $A$ of $S_G$, if there exists a pair linking a $0'$ in a specific ${0'}^{\ell_3}$ (denoted as $S_1$) to a $0$ in a specific $0^{\ell_4}$ (denoted as $S_2$), then there exists another RNA folding $A'$ with $|A'| \geq |A|$ where all letters in $S_1$ are linked to some letters in $S_2$. \end{lemma}
+\begin{lemma} Let $A$ be any RNA folding of $S_G$.
+Let $S_1$ be a substring ${0'}^{\ell_3}$ of $S_G$, and let $S_2$ be a substring $0^{\ell_4}$ of $S_G$.
+If there is a pair in $A$ linking a letter $0'$ in $S_1$ to a letter $0$ in $S_2$, then there is another RNA folding $A'$ of $S_G$ with $|A'| \geq |A|$ where all letters in $S_1$ are paired up with letters in $S_2$. \end{lemma} \begin{proof} The lemma immediately follows from the fact that $\ell_4$ is greater than the total number of $0'$ in $S_G$, which makes it possible to rematch all the letters in $S_1$ to letters in $S_2$. \end{proof}